-About Education Research Alliance For New Orleans
+About the Education Research Alliance For New Orleans

-The mission of the Education Research Alliance for New Orleans (Era-New Orleans) is to produce rigorous, objective, and useful research to support the long-term achievement of all students.
-Based at Tulane University, Era-New Orleans is partnership of a variety of prominent local education groups.
-Our Advisory Board includes (in alphabetical order): Educate Now!, the Louisiana Association of Educators, the Louisiana Association of Teachers, the Louisiana Recovery School District, New Schools for New Orleans, New Orleans Parents' Guide, the Orleans Parish School Board, the Orleans Public Education Network, and the Urban League of New Orleans.
+The mission of the Education Research Alliance for New Orleans (ERA-New Orleans) is to produce rigorous, objective, and useful research to support the long-term achievement of all students.
+Based at Tulane University, ERA-New Orleans is partnership of a variety of prominent local education groups.
+Our Advisory Board includes (in alphabetical order): Educate Now!, the Louisiana Association of Educators, the Louisiana Association of Public Charter Schools, the Louisiana Federation of Teachers, the Louisiana Recovery School District, New Schools for New Orleans, New Orleans Parents' Guide, the Orleans Parish School Board, the Orleans Public Education Network, and the Urban League of New Orleans.
 For more information, please visit the organization's website: